Please rotate your device

 While the same rules of 5-a-Side apply, that's about where the similarities end.
 Tackles fly in from every direction, it's unique and most importantly, hilariously competitive and fun.

-Bubble Football isn't the only game you could play, there are also these 'mini games' you could try.
+Well, its hilarious and Bubble Football isn't even the only game you could play, there are also these 'mini games' you could try.

 Bubble Bowling is as good as it sounds.
 A group of pins, better known as grown men strapped into their inflatable bubble balls, stand at one end of the pitch while another player tries to run and dive at the group in an attempt to knock as many pins over as possible.
 Absolutely try this, don't even think about it twice, just be sure to get it on video!